mitmproxy/mitmproxy/README.rst

 Hacking
 -------

-To get started hacking on mitmproxy, make sure you have Python_ 2.7.x. with virtualenv_ installed (you can find installation instructions for virtualenv here_).
+To get started hacking on mitmproxy, make sure you have Python_ 3.5.x or above with virtualenv_ installed (you can find installation instructions for virtualenv `here <http://virtualenv.readthedocs.org/en/latest/>`_).
 Then do the following:

 .. code-block:: text